BBGard/gdrive-image-link/README.md

 ## Description
 GDrive Image Link is a simple webapp that allows you to get the link of an image stored in your Google Drive.
 This link can be used in websites, markdown files, etc.
+NOTE: Make sure the image is shared publicly.
+If not, only you will be able to see the image.

 ## Getting Started
 1. Clone the repository.